TLDR

 The Utah legislature has updated the Community Association Act in recent years, so boards relying on older summaries of the law should confirm current requirements.
 The core obligation, an annual budget that addresses reserve funding, has remained consistent, but the details around study requirements and disclosure standards have shifted.
 Reviewing the current version of §57-8a with local counsel is a reasonable annual step for any board secretary.

-Annual Budget Must Include Reserve Funding
+Annual Budget Must Include Reserve Line Item

 Governing Documents Often Go Further